mohammadsj2/MyPolice/README.md

 ![image](https://cdn.discordapp.com/attachments/594070452972814346/905533463266992128/USHeader_c78bf766-374c-477c-be7c-a662497906ac_large.png)

  <h1> Home Page </h1>
  In the home page, there are links to go to the manager and police specific apps!
+If the manager isn't logged in they are redirected to a login page.

  <h1> Manager App </h1>